Rhea (moon): Surface features

-The January 17, 2006 distant flyby by the Cassini spacecraft yielded images of the wispy hemisphere at better resolution and a lower Sun angle than previous observations.
-Images from this and subsequent flybys showed that Rhea's streaks in fact are tectonically formed ice cliffs (chasmata) similar to those of Dione.
+Rhea has some evidence of endogenic activity – that is, activity originating from within the moon, such as heating and cryovolcanic activity: there are fault systems and craters with uplifted bases (so-called "relaxed" craters), although the latter is apparently only present in large craters more than 100 km across.

 Formation

 The moons of Saturn are thought to have formed through co-accretion, a similar process to that believed to have formed the planets in the Solar System.
 As the young giant planets formed, they were surrounded by discs of material that gradually coalesced into moons.
-However, a proposed model for the formation of Titan may also shine a new light on the origin of Rhea and Iapetus.
+However, a model proposed by Erik Asphaug and Andreas Reufer for the formation of Titan may also shine a new light on the origin of Rhea and Iapetus.
 In this model, Titan was formed in a series of giant impacts between pre-existing moons, and Rhea and Iapetus are thought to have formed from part of the debris of these collisions.

 Atmosphere

-On November 27, 2010, NASA announced the discovery of a tenuous atmosphere—an exosphere.
+On November 27, 2010, NASA announced the discovery of an extremely tenuous atmosphere—an exosphere.
 It consists of oxygen and carbon dioxide in proportion of roughly 5 to 2.
-The surface density of the exosphere is from 105 to 106 molecules in a cubic centimeter depending on local temperature.
-The main source of oxygen is radiolysis of water ice at the surface by ions supplied by the magnetosphere of Saturn.
+The surface density of the exosphere is from 105 to 106 molecules in a cubic centimeter, depending on local temperature.
+The main source of oxygen is radiolysis of water ice at the surface via irradiation from the magnetosphere of Saturn.
 The source of the carbon dioxide is less clear, but it may be related to oxidation of the organics present in ice or to outgassing of the moon's interior.

 Possible ring system

-On March 6, 2008, NASA announced that Rhea may have a tenuous ring system.
+On March 6, 2008, NASA announced that Rhea may have a weak ring system.
 This would mark the first discovery of rings around a moon.
 The rings' existence was inferred by observed changes in the flow of electrons trapped by Saturn's magnetic field as Cassini passed by Rhea.
 Dust and debris could extend out to Rhea's Hill sphere, but were thought to be denser nearer the moon, with three narrow rings of higher density.
 The case for a ring was strengthened by the subsequent finding of the presence of a set of small ultraviolet-bright spots distributed along Rhea's equator (interpreted as the impact points of deorbiting ring material).
-However, when Cassini made targeted observations of the putative ring plane from several angles, no evidence of ring material was found, suggesting that another explanation for the earlier observations is needed.
+However, when Cassini made targeted observations of the putative ring plane from several angles, there was no evidence of ring material found, suggesting that another explanation for the earlier observations is needed.